Fats, oils & grease management - fighting FOG in Your Commercial Kitchen

-The build-up of fats, oils and greases (FOGs) from cooking can cause real headaches for commercial kitchens, attracting vermin and insect infestations if you aren’t cleaning them properly.
+Good fats, oils and greases (FOGs) management in your kitchen can make a huge difference to your r business - and will keep it compliant too.
+Build-ups from cooking can cause real headaches for commercial kitchens, attracting vermin and insect infestations if you aren’t cleaning them properly.
 If you’re pouring them away, you could also risk blocking your drains.

 If you think it’s only your fryers that are to blame for FOGs, think again.
 Your combi ovens, ranges, grills and even your dishwashers could be generating excessive amounts of grease.
 Failing to take precautions against FOG build-up in your kitchen means that you’ll be violating some important regulations: